gopyc-code/pyprecision/README.md

 # pyprecision

 A simple Python package for rounding numerical values with controlled precision, following common rules used in physics and laboratory practice.
-Check an example of usage [here](https://github.com/gopyc-code/ferromagnets-mephi).
+Check an example of its usage [here](https://github.com/gopyc-code/ferromagnets-mephi).

 ## Features